Saving for Retirement

 The plan, on at least one day in each quarter, either (1) benefit 70% of the employees who aren't "highly compensated" or (2) benefit a percentage of nonhighly compensated employees that is at least 70% of the highly compensated benefiting, or (3) meet a test under which the average benefit for the nonhighly compensated.

-The definition of "highly compensated" is an employee who (1) was a 5% owner at any time during the determination year or the preceding year, or (2) for the preceding year, received more than $110,000 for 2010 and 2011 in compensation from the employer, and, if the employer elects, also was in the "top-paid group" (top 20%) of employees for that year.
+The definition of "highly compensated" is an employee who (1) was a 5% owner at any time during the determination year or the preceding year, or (2) for the preceding year, received more than $115,000 in compensation from the employer, and, if the employer elects, also was in the "top-paid group" (top 20%) of employees for that year.

 Sound confusing?
 For further information including other plan options and to speak with a retirement planner, contact us.